 So do we have super low oxalate greens?
 The answer is yes – and that is according to many pieces of research.

-Do we have super low oxalate greens?
-The answer is yes, according to many pieces of research.
-Well, findings show most plants manufacture oxalates as a protective chemical against certain bugs that eat them.
+Nevertheless, findings show that most plants manufacture oxalates as a protective mechanism to guard against certain bugs that eat them.

-For instance, greens that are more susceptible to attack i.e. chard, spinach, and beet greens will always have a higher level of the compound oxalate as their survival mechanism.
+For instance, greens that are more susceptible to attack such as chard, spinach, and beet greens will always tend to have a higher level of the compound ‘oxalate’ as a survival mechanism.

-The answer for 7 low oxalate greens you can use frequently is as below – (Name and Approximate Amount per 100mg):
+The 7 low oxalate greens you can use frequently are as below (Name and Approximate Amount per 100mg):